 Once the swab is removed from the patient’s nose, it is immediately inserted into a vial that contains culture media.
 The swab handle that extends past the opening of the vial is snapped off to allow the tube to be closed.

 What can be detected by a nasopharyngeal swab?

 As previously mentioned, a nasopharyngeal swab is widely used to diagnose active severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, which is the virus that causes COVID-19 disease.

 Several different upper and lower respiratory tract viruses can also be detected through nasopharyngeal swabs, some of which include rhinovirus, adenovirus, influenza, respiratory syncytial virus (RSV), human parainfluenza viruses (HPIV), human metapneumovirus (HMPV) and non-polio enterovirus (EV).

 Since the nasopharynx is normally home to a high number of both nonpathogenic and pathogenic bacteria, this testing method can also be used to diagnose certain bacterial pathogens, such as Streptococcus pneumoniae, Haemophilus influenza, and Moraxella catarrhalis.

 Notably, the convenience of a nasopharyngeal swab for diagnostic purposes has inspired researchers to develop non-invasive tests for several unexpected health conditions.
-California based diagnostics company Veracyte, for example, has recently introduced a novel nasal swab that collects nasal epithelial cells for the early molecular detection of lung cancer in both current and former smokers.
+A diagnostics company, for example, has recently introduced a novel nasal swab that collects nasal epithelial cells for the early molecular detection of lung cancer in both current and former smokers.

 Similarly, researchers from the Chang Gung Memorial Hospital in Taiwan have utilized this sampling technique to assess its usefulness in the molecular diagnosis of nasopharyngeal carcinoma (NPC).